LeoBertini/CoralMethodsPaper/CoralWeightTests/README.md

            <user> ...PythonEnvironment/path_to/python.exe CoralWeightTests/Phantom_Fittings.py

-The code will run weight tests in parallel across the entire project tree for all scan folders.
-Runtime is ~60 min no matter how many scans are under a ProjectRoot (machine used had Intel Xeon 2.30 GHz 16-core CPU).
-Input files used are: *ScanXX.xtekVolume*, *Histogram-ScanXX.csv* and *STANDARD_EXTRACTED_VALUES.xlsx*

 This involves:
 - fitting different calibration curves using both linear, 3rd-degree polynomial, gaussian and exponential relationships across inserts from adopted phantom (11-point Extended or 6-point narrow) with their subvariations.
 - There's up to 32 calibration adjustments already parametrized in the code and this can be adapted.